ossuminc/riddl/doc/src/hugo/content/concepts/entity.md

 {{% /hint %}}

 There are three main aspects to this definition of entity:
-* Entities are in the software implementation of the model are objects, containing both state and function.
+* Entities in the software implementation of the model are objects, containing both state and function.
 They can both _be_ and _do_.
   This means they can represent any physical object, a concept, etc.
 * Entities have an identity;  they are identified by some unique value